maoxuli/netb/examples/README.md

 # NetBase

+examples/

 - http
-Examples of simple HTTP client and HTTP server.
+Examples of HTTP server and HTTP client.

 - echo
-Examples of echo server and echo client based on TCP protocol.
+Examples of echo server and echo client.

+- chat
+Examples of chat server and chat client.